 Many of the doors at USF St. Petersburg are equipped with an electronic locking system.
 This allows locks to be programmed to automatically lock and unlock on a schedule.
 Key cards, also known as proxy cards provide access to secured areas.
 With this system, authorized users, such as Campus Police, can instantly implement a campus-wide “lock down” in the event of an emergency.

 Each organizational unit is responsible for purchasing printers for employees.
-Printers can be local (connected directly to the computer) or networked (multiple employees can print to one printer).
+Printers can be installed as desktop (or local) printers via USB or connected to the network and printed to by multiple employees.
+Wireless printing is not supported on the USF St. Petersburg campus.
 Printers must meet the technology acquisition standards set by USF.

 Network storage (also known as network drives or network shares) is available to all colleges, departments, and groups.
 E&G funded entities receive free storage.
 Non-E&G entities may be subject to monthly fees.
 Storage is available as shared department drives and personal drives.